5 Ways to Bridge the “Sex Gap”

-I can’t tell how often I heard a man’s not-at-all-veiled appeal for his wife to not only desire him, but to do something about it.
-Although every intimate relationship has its own story, here are a few ways to begin:
+I can’t tell how often I heard a man’s not-at-all-veiled appeal for his wife to not only desire him but to do something about it.
+Although every intimate relationship has its own story, here are 5 ways to bridge the sex gap.

 1. Choose to love him in the way he needs.

 First, know that you’re responding to a tender heart hiding behind all that testosterone.
 If at all possible, respond to his advances with your full emotional involvement, knowing that you’re touching his heart.
 But if responding physically seems out of the question, let your words be heart words – reassuring, affirming, adoring.
-Do everything in your power – using words and actions your husband understands – to keep those pangs of personal rejection from striking the man you love.
-Leave him in no doubt that you love to love him.
+Do everything in your power – using words and actions he understands – to keep those pangs of personal rejection from striking the man you love.
+Leave your husband in no doubt that you love to love him.

 And remember, if you do respond physically but do it just to “meet his needs” without getting engaged, you’re not actually meeting his needs.
 In fact, you might as well send him out to clip the hedges.
 So enjoy God’s intimate gift, and make the most of it!